Biden warns Putin against Ukraine invasion in virtual summit

 What you need to know:

-- Reflecting the tension around the event, the White House staged the video conference behind closed doors in the high security Situation Room.
+- Russia denies planning to invade Ukraine, but with satellite pictures showing massive troop concentrations on the border, fears are growing of war in Europe.

-Joe Biden and Vladimir Putin began a high-stakes video summit Tuesday in which the US president was set to warn of painful sanctions and increased military support for Eastern Europe if Russia invades Ukraine.
+Joe Biden and Vladimir Putin held a two-hour video summit Tuesday in which the US president said he would warn of painful sanctions and increased military support for Eastern Europe if Russia invades Ukraine.

-Russia denies any plans to move against Ukraine, but with satellite pictures showing massive troop concentrations on the border, fears are growing over war in Europe.
+"Greetings, Mr President," Putin said in a brief video clip released by the Kremlin.
+Biden said it was "good to see" his Russian counterpart, adding that he hoped their next session would be in person.

-Biden and Putin, who last met in Geneva in June, began their video summit at 1500 GMT -- 10:00 am in Washington and 6:00 pm in Moscow.
+Despite the friendly opening scene, the summit, lasting just over two hours, was steeped in tension.

-The Kremlin, announcing the start of the meeting, said it would "last as long as necessary."
+Russia denies planning to invade Ukraine, but with satellite pictures showing massive troop concentrations on the border, fears are growing of war in Europe.

-The United States says it doesn't know what Russia intends to do in Ukraine, but is alarmed at the deployment of some 100,000 battle ready troops to the border.
-Russia already supports a powerful separatist rebellion across swaths of eastern Ukraine and annexed the Crimean peninsula from Ukraine in 2014.
+The United States says it doesn't know for sure what Russia intends to do in Ukraine, but is alarmed at the deployment of some 100,000 battle-ready Russian troops to the border.
+Russia already supports a powerful separatist rebellion across swaths of eastern Ukraine and annexed the Crimean peninsula from Kiev in 2014.

 Moscow calls invasion talk "hysteria."
-Instead, Putin intends to tell Biden that he sees Ukraine's growing alliance with Western nations as threat to Russian security -- and that any move by Ukraine to join NATO would be crossing a red line.
+Instead, Putin intends to tell Biden he sees Ukraine's growing alliance with Western nations as a threat to Russian security -- and that any move by Ukraine to join Nato or to host Nato missiles would be unacceptable.

 Even though Ukraine is nowhere near being able to join the US-led military alliance, Putin wants a "legal" guarantee this will never happen.